nitinkp/isPrime/README.md

 README:

-Steps to run and IDE:

-1) Used Visual Studio Code and C# dotnet compiler from Microsoft.
-2) Create a new dotnet console by typing the command "dotnet new console" in terminal.
-After successful creation, type "dotnet run" to execute and provide a positive integer.

 Steps followed:

 1) First, asked the user to provide a positive integer to check whether it is a prime.